RedHatProductSecurity/rapidast/helm/README.md

-RapiDAST scans can be performed by using the Helm chart included in the repository
+RapiDAST scans can be performed by using the Helm chart included in the repository.
 Consult https://helm.sh/docs/intro/quickstart/ to install Helm.

+The Helm chart uses the official RapiDAST image: `quay.io/redhatproductsecurity/rapidast:latest`.

-`values.yaml` contains various configuration items including RapiDAST config and default scan policy.
-The config can be overridden by using `--set-file`, `--set` or `-f`.
+`values.yaml` contains various configuration items including a RapiDAST config template and default scan policy.
+Either you modify it for your environment or override by using `--set-file`, `--set` or `-f`.

 For example, using `--set-file config`, it is possible to update configuration for RapiDAST scans.

 ```
-$ helm install rapidast ./helm-chart/ --set-file config=<your-rapidast-config.yaml>
+$ helm install rapidast ./helm/chart/ --set-file rapidastConfig=<your-rapidast-config-with-container-type-none.yaml>
 ```

+**NOTE**: general.container.type or scanners.<name>.container.type in the config must be `none` as scanners are already built in the rapidast image.

 It is also possible to override the scan policy in the same way.

 ```
-$ helm install rapidast ./helm-chart/ --set-file scanPolicyXML=<your-custom-scan-policy.xml>
+$ helm install rapidast ./helm/chart/ --set-file scanPolicyXML=<your-custom-scan-policy.xml>
 ```